GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 ## Questions to be answered with the Data
-1) How often poeple file for insurance claim ?
+1) How often poeple file for insurance claim?
-2) Decision whether claim is fradulant or not ?
+2) Decision whether claim is fradulant or not?

 ## Description of the communication Protocols
 1) All the project code/work will be tracked on Github repository.
 Each member will create a branch and upload their work to their respective branch and will add reviewer, once the code is reviewed and approved by the peers, the code will be merged to Main/Master branch.